-Campus Safety is the official clearinghouse for all property lost or found on university property.
-Found property is retained by the Campus Safety Office for 90 days.
+Campus Safety and Security is the official clearing house for all property lost or found on university property.
+The Campus Safety and Security Office retains found property for 90 days.
 All found property, including bikes, are donated to a local charity at the end of the retention period.
-If someone discovers an item of personal property belonging to another or wishes to retrieve an item, they should contact the Campus Safety Office by phone or email.
+If someone discovers an item of personal property belonging to another or wishes to retrieve an item, they should contact the Campus Safety and Security Office by phone or email.